charlieschwabacher/gestalt/README.md

 A plural arrow also indicates that a field should be a Relay connection - based on the directives in the example above, Gestalt would create `PostsConnection` and `PostEdge` types, and update the type of the `posts` field to `PostsConnection`.
-In addition to the relay connection arguments, if any scalar fields on the parent type are indexed, Gestalt will add an `order` argument to connection field (accepting a `PostsOrder` enum type).
+In addition to the relay connection arguments, Gestalt will add an `order` argument to connection field (accepting a `PostsOrder` enum type).

 Gestalt will calculate how to store and query relationships efficiently - with the relationships above, Gestalt will add a foreign key `authored_by_user_id` to